slarmoo/.github/profile/simon/simonService/simonService.md

 ### Serving the frontend static file

 In addition to serving up endpoints, we also use the Simon service to serve the static files generated when we bundled the React frontend.
-Our endpoints will be service on the `/api` path and everything else will look in the `public` directory of the service.
+Our endpoints will be services on the `/api` path and everything else will look in the `public` directory of the service.
 If it finds a match, for `index.html` for example, then that file is returned.

 ![Simon service](simonProduction.jpg)